emo-bon/hackathon2022/handson_instructions.md

     $ python3 -c "import json; print(json.load(open('fastp.json'))['command'])"

-Make sure you undestand how the command was built from the `.cwl` and `.yml` files.
+Make sure you understand how the command was built from the `.cwl` and `.yml` files.

-## Run the 2-step workflow
+## Run the two-step workflow

-Move to the top-level directry of the repo.
-Let us now review the `hack_wf.cwl` script!
+Move to the top-level directry (hackathon2022).
+Let us review the `hack_wf.cwl` script there.

 The class of this `.cwl` workflow is `Workflow` and not `CommandLineTool` that was used when we were only running a single software (e.g. in fastp.cwl).
-An extra section is also present; in `steps` we describe the 2 software tools that are in the `tools` folder.
+An extra section is present in this CWL file; in the section `steps` we invoke the two pieces of software that are in the `tools` folder.

-Can you see how the output of the `fastp` tool is provided as in input in the `SeqPrep` ?
+   * Can you see how the output of the `fastp` tool is provided as in input in the `SeqPrep` ?

 Let us now run the workflow.
 Write another SLURM queue submission script with the following command and submit it to the queue:

     cwltool --outdir 2step-wf hack_wf.cwl hack_wf.yml

-Once comlpeted, check the output directory!
+Once completed, check the output directory!

 NEED QUESTIONS...